 Olive oil is one of the healthiest foods on Earth.
 As a cornerstone of the Mediterranean diet, this “good” fat has been credited with many, many health benefits.
 Loaded with nutrients, olive oil contains a good amount of omega-3 and omega-6 essential fats, along with potent antioxidants, Vitamin E, and bone-building Vitamin K. And that’s not all.

-Here are just five of the most notable health benefits of consuming olive oil:
+Here are five of the most notable health benefits of olive oil:

 Olive oil is a substance that offers clinically validated anti-inflammatory properties to reduce associated health problems, including diabetes, heart disease, stroke, migraines, thyroid issues, and more.1